-Debt collectors using deceptive and harassing collection tactics violate the fdcpa!
+Debt collector false statements, misleading representations and deceptive and harassing collection tactics violate the fdcpa!
 Following are seventeen false and misleading tactics such as threatening arrest, imprisonment, seizure, garnishment, attachment, or sale of property or wages.
+There are more too.

 The tactics listed here are not an inclusive but they are the tactics reported to the FTC.